sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 ### Customer

-In a transaction, a **customer** is the user who purchases or books the listing.
+In a transaction, a **customer** is the user who purchases or books the product or service.
+In a forward marketplace flow, the customer is the user who starts a transaction against a provider's listing, and in a reverse marketplace flow, the customer is the user who creates the listing.
 In marketplaces with payments, the customer is the user who pays the listing price.
 Customers can save their payment details in Sharetribe.